Paris At Night

 There were hundreds of people in line and it took ages before I was able to weave my way through the throng and, finally, begin ascending the structure.

-I made the best of my situation by making a few photos while waiting in line.
+I made the best of the situation by making a few photos while waiting in line.

 On this particular trip the widest focal length I had with me was a Leica Summilux-M 24 mm f/1.4 lens which I paired with my then Leica M9 camera.

-What’s more the Leica M9 had terrible noise characteristics when used at ISO 800 or above.
+What’s more, as described earlier, the Leica M9 had terrible noise characteristics when used at ISO 800 or above.
 I understand the newer models perform much better in that regard.

 I loved wandering around the backstreets of the Latin Quarter in Paris at night.
 While I was alone the sense of romance was palpable.